vaishu8747/DBMS/README.md

 # DBMS
-Mini project on Crud operation
+Mini project on Crud operation like Create,Edit,Delete,Update.
+This Project is build in Django.